 - Optional: Priority Mail Express delivery of application to processing facility

 - The Leesburg Public Library does NOT process passport renewals.
-If you are traveling within three (3) weeks you must call 877-487-2778 to schedule an appointment at the Miami regional passport agency.
+If you are traveling within four (4) weeks you must call 877-487-2778 to schedule an appointment at the Miami regional passport agency.
 If your travel is not imminent, you can mail in your renewal application, documentation, and fee.
-Click here for complete information on how to renew your passport.
+The State Department website has complete information on how to renew your passport.

 - Bring your passport photo, or an agent can take your photo at the Library for a $10.00 fee per photo.

-- Expedited service (approximately three (3) weeks) is available at an additional cost of $60 per applicant.
+- Expedited service is available at an additional cost of $60 per applicant.

-- Overnight delivery service to return the complete passport is available at an additional cost of $18.32 per applicant.
+- 1-2 day delivery service to return the completed passport book is available at an additional cost of $18.32 per applicant.
 Note: 1-2 day return service is not available for passport cards.